 The social costs of bullying are also high: bullied children face a greater risk of poor health, internalized stress, and suicidal thoughts.
-Negative outcomes of bullying have been reported not only in high-income countries, where the majority of research is conducted.
 At last, some relief for Syrian children traumatised by war.
 When Saeed arrived in Jordan as a seven year old, he was in shock and angry at the world.

 A bomb had left him half blind and half deaf, wheelchair-bound and without an arm.
 Three years on, he has been transformed.
 He can still recount the ball game that ended with most of the children in his neighbourhood in Syria dead, but he is a new boy, full of life and energy.
-He bounds from his wheelchair, crawling along the floor at speed, playing games with the other children.
 Za'atari Refugee Camp.
 Possessions they may carry: but the soul of the refugee is left behind.
 The upheaval in Syria unfolded fast.

 UNHCR: Refugee stories.
 Syria war refugees in Zaatari refugee camp in Jordan don't all want to come here.
 Bestselling author Mark Haddon visited the Zaatari refugee camp in JordanThere are 600,000 Syrian refugees in Jordan, 80,000 in the Zaatari campMany of the refugees are living in difficult conditions since leaving SyriaSome refugees have started businesses in the camp to earn a little money By Mark Haddon For The Mail On Sunday Published: 00:18 GMT, 27 September 2015 | Updated: 07:50 GMT, 27 September 2015 Mark Haddon (pictured) , author of bestseller The Curious Incident Of The Dog In The Night-Time, recently visited the Syrian refugee camp of Zaatari in Jordan This is two stories.